Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

-The main takeaways from Table~\ref{tab:timing-benchmark} are as follows: \begin{itemize} \item[(a)] For each \textsc{tuna-kernet} variant, when we compare it to its corresponding variant that does not use \textsc{tuna}, then we consistently find that using \textsc{tuna} dramatically reduces computation time, with savings of 61.7\% to 85.6\% depending on the specific variant of survival kernets used and on the dataset. \item[(b)] Using summary fine-tuning clearly increases training time compared to not using it, with an increase of 0.1\% to 27.8\% additional time depending on the specific variant of survival kernets used and on the dataset. \item[(c)] Even though survival kernets with \textsc{tuna} are significantly faster to train than survival kernets without \textsc{tuna}, survival kernets with \textsc{tuna} are still relatively expensive to train when compared to baselines tested (aside from \textsc{dksa}) at least for the hyperparameter grids that we have used. \end{itemize} We reiterate that are trivial ways to reduce or increase the computation time of either survival kernets or any of the baseline models by simply removing or adding hyperparameter settings to try.
+The main takeaways from Table~\ref{tab:timing-benchmark} are as follows: \begin{itemize} \item[(a)] For each \textsc{tuna-kernet} variant, when we compare it to its corresponding variant that does not use \textsc{tuna}, then we consistently find that using \textsc{tuna} dramatically reduces computation time, with savings of 17.7\% to 85.5\% depending on the specific variant of survival kernets used and on the dataset.
+The savings are larger on the larger datasets; for instance, when only considering the largest three datasets, then the savings actually range from 60.7\% to 85.5\%. \item[(b)] Using summary fine-tuning clearly increases training time compared to not using it, with an increase of 0.58\% to 22.6\% additional time depending on the specific variant of survival kernets used and on the dataset. \item[(c)] Even though survival kernets with \textsc{tuna} are significantly faster to train than survival kernets without \textsc{tuna}, survival kernets with \textsc{tuna} are still relatively expensive to train when compared to baselines tested (aside from \textsc{dksa} and \textsc{dcm}, both of which appear to have issues scaling to larger datasets) at least for the hyperparameter grids that we have used.\footnote{For \textsc{dcm} in particular, the maximum number of clusters we attempted to use was~6 (which was also the maximum used by the original authors \citep{nagpal2021deep}) and even so, the total training time clearly grows at a rate that makes it impractical for use on large datasets (as shown in Table~\ref{tab:timing-benchmark}, a single experiment on \textsc{kkbox} took over 26 days to run).
+The issue is that the default behavior in the code by Nagpal et al.~is that every 10 minibatches, it does posterior inference across the entire proper training set (not just the current minibatch) to update every cluster's survival curve (represented as a spline).} \end{itemize} We reiterate that there are trivial ways to reduce or increase the computation time of either survival kernets or any of the baseline models by simply removing or adding hyperparameter settings to try.
 For example, we suspect that for the survival kernet variants and for \textsc{deephit}, we could remove some of the hyperparameter settings that we had tried while retaining a similar test set accuracy.
 Note that the hyperparameter grid we used for every survival kernet variant is a superset of the one we used for \textsc{deephit}, so we expected the computation times to be higher for survival kernet variants than \textsc{deephit}.
 It turns out though that all the survival kernet variants with \textsc{tuna} have lower overall training times than \textsc{deephit} on the \textsc{unos} dataset for the hyperparameter grids we used.